 “It’s using physics in a way few action games have before, the way you can interact with the environment and use the environment as a weapon.”

-The purchase of Artificial by Ignition is due in particular to the takeover of the latter by the Indian company UTV Software Communications at the end of 2007, allowing the company to get additional funds for an extension in the AAA market.
-Artificial was then rebranded Ignition Florida.
-During the first year of development, Reich was managed by Stieglitz as Creative Director with the art director Steven Stalhberg on board.
-During this period, some management issues were already deplored by some anonymous developers on Spong.com (and saved on Caltrops.com/Gamerasutra), evoking poorly managed funds in the recruitment of seasoned developers as well as inexperience within the leadership and a certain immaturity, as recall by three sources:
+The purchase of Artificial by Ignition was due in particular to the takeover of the latter by the Indian company UTV Software Communications at the end of 2007, allowing the company to get additional funds for an extension in the AAA market.
+Artificial was rebranded Ignition Florida.
+During the first year of development, Reich was managed by Stieglitz as creative director with the art director Steven Stahlberg on board.
+During this period, some management issues were already deplored by some anonymous developers on Develop-Online and Spong.com, evoking poorly managed funds in the recruitment of seasoned developers as well as inexperience within the leadership and a certain immaturity, as recall by three sources:

 “(…) The aforementioned Jeremy was the first (manager), and while he had a vision for the game, it was a terrible one.
 He would constantly edit the story that the writers would come up with to insert his own stupid ideas.
 He couldn’t keep his hands off of any aspect of development, sometimes even editing code (which would break things for unknown reasons until the engineers found out what he had done).
 He had no sense of how to design a game from start to finish.
 He had no concept of money management — even once throwing himself a housewarming party on the company dime and spending nearly $3000 on alcohol alone.”